DJ PPAT Classes

 Respect for Living Things" program (a pet-inspired violence prevention and anti-bullying program), as well as how to set up goal oriented, treatment based programs.

-This course is 10 weekly classes, 9 of which are held at a CCRI campus as an evening class.
+This course is 10 weekly classes, 9 of which are held as an evening class.
 One is temperament testing for pets and is typically held on a Saturday morning.